ampproject/amp-github-apps/pr-deploy/README.md

 AMP PR Deploy Bot
 ===================

-A GitHub App which deploys a PR branch to a static website when you ask it to.
+A GitHub App that deploys a PR branch to a static website when you ask it to.

 Websites are served by a Google Cloud Storage bucket. <br>
-The app is hosted by [Google App Engine](https://amp-pr-deploy-bot.appspot.com) and is installed exclusively on the [ampproject/amphtml](https://github.com/ampproject/amphtml) repository.
+This app runs on an instance of Google AppEngine and is installed exclusively on [ampproject/amphtml](https://github.com/ampproject/amphtml).

 How the app works
 ----------------